 INTERVIEWER: PRESS F10 TO ACCESS FAQ

 5. If you agree to be in the study, regardless of whether you are assigned to the group that receives the extra services or the group who receives regular or “usual” services , it means you agree it is ok for [INSERT PROGRAM NAME HERE] to share information with the study team about you and the services you receive.
-The study team will contact federal and state agencies for information about your employment and earnings, child support orders, experiences with the criminal justice system and child welfare system, and other benefits or services you may receive from public programs, and will obtain a copy of your credit report.
+The study team will contact federal and state agencies for information about your employment and earnings, child support orders, experiences with the criminal justice system and child welfare system, and other benefits or services you may receive from public programs..
 This information and everything you tell the program staff or the interviewers will be kept private and will not be shared with anyone.
 However, if you tell a person on the study team about child abuse or if you threaten to harm yourself or someone else, it must be reported by law.

 At any time, after you have been placed in a group, you can call our study helpline to say that you no longer want the program to share information about you with the researchers, and that will have no effect on the services available to you.
 By agreeing now to be in the study, even if later you tell us you want to withdraw from the study, you are authorizing researchers to use information that was collected about you before you withdrew.